 If your dog is at a health weight, you should be able to feel his ribs but not see them.
 (Of course, super-lean breeds like Greyhounds and Ridgebacks are an exception.)
 When viewed from the side, your dog’s belly should tuck up higher than his chest.
 And, looking down at your dog’s back, you should see a slight waistline.
 If you think your pet may overweight, speak with your veterinarian about a healthy way to help him drop some pounds.

 Knowing what’s normal for your pet will help you determine when something isn’t right.
 So practice checking your dog’s pulse, respiration, and temperature and keep track of the results.
-Then, whether it’s an allergic reaction, injury, or illness, you’ll be prepared to assess your dog’s condition and help him recover.
+Then, whether it’s an allergic reaction, injury, or illness, you’ll be prepared to assess your dog’s condition and help him recover quickly.

 About the Author: Denise Fleck has trained with 12 national animal organizations and has taught more than 10,000 pet lovers animal life-saving skills.
 She’s developed courses, written nine books, and created a line of pet first aid kits and posters so people can help their pets BEFORE veterinary care can be reached.